History of Fair Trade

 The International Federation of Alternative Trade changed its name to World Fair Trade Organization during the 2009 Kathmandu Annual General Meeting (AGM).
 The same year, the organisation spearheaded the global celebration of World Fair Trade Day.
 The move to rebrand itself was part of the plan to make WFTO one of the major global players in Fair Trade.

 It was during the 2011 Mombasa AGM that WFTO members decided to have a new Fair Trade system.
-Following that decision, the WFTO Board was tasked to form a Working Group to design a system that would pave the way for a product label for Fair Trade Organisations.
+Following that decision, the WFTO Board was tasked to form a Working Group to design a system that would pave the way for a product label for Fair Trade Enterprises.
 The group was composed of experts in the field of Fair Trade verification and monitoring.

 Two years later at the 2013 Rio AGM, members of WFTO approved the new Guarantee System (GS) after it was presented by the working group together with reports and feedback from pilot organisations that were part of the system testing.
 The GS has five components: improved membership application procedure, self assessment, peer visit, monitoring audit and the Fair Trade Accountability Watch.
 The GS uses the WFTO Fair Trade Standard for organisations, which comprises a set of compliance criteria based on the 10 Principles of Fair Trade and International Labour Organisation (ILO) conventions.

 The GS revolutionised Fair Trade verification.
 It is an innovative system that can be used to verify Fair Trade compliance of any type of trading organisations, and thus not tied to product-specific features.
 It was developed to address the various types of trading organisations at WFTO, taking into consideration that many are small fair trading organisations producing a variety of different products every year, which is dependent on market demands and trends.
 Members that successfully complete the GS process become Guaranteed Members and are able to use the WFTO Product Label on their products.
-It is a label for Guaranteed Fair Trade Organisations that can be used on products as an assurance for buyers and consumers that the Guaranteed member has complied with the Fair Trade Standard.
+It is a label for Guaranteed Fair Trade Enterprises that can be used on products as an assurance for buyers and consumers that the Guaranteed member has complied with the Fair Trade Standard.

 During its history of over 60 years, Fair Trade has developed into a widespread movement.
 Thanks to the efforts of Fair Trade Organisations worldwide, Fair Trade has gained recognition among politicians and mainstream businesses.
 More successes are to be expected, as Fair Trade Organisations develop into stronger players and mainstream companies become more and more attuned to the demand for Fair Trade in the marketplace.
 Watch this space as we continue to write Fair Trade history!